TomSumner28/merchant-data/README.md

 Vercel project so the sheet is fetched during deployment.
 If you prefer a static preview only, replace this file with a configuration that serves the HTML directly.

+The built-in Excel reader normalizes column headers by converting them to lowercase and replacing spaces with underscores.
+Ensure your sheet includes columns like `deal_stage`, `region`, `sales_rep`, and `cashback` so the stats can be computed correctly.

 ## Limitations